bridgecrewio/terragoat/README.md

 Contribution is welcomed!

-We would love to hear about more ideas on how to find vulnerable infrastructure-as-code design patterns.
+We would love to hear more ideas on how to find vulnerable infrastructure-as-code design patterns.

 ## Support